krgross/st512-course-notes/docs/05-FactorialExperiments.md

 ### A second example

-This example is taken from Steel, Torrie and Dickey 3e (1997).
+This example is taken from @steel1997principles.
 In their words,

 > Wilkinson (1954) reports the results of an experiment to study the influence of time of bleeding and diethylstilbestrol (an estrogenic compound) on plasma phospholipid in lambs.
 Five lambs were assigned at random to each of four treatment groups; treatment combinations are for morning and afternoon bleeding and with and without diethylstilbestrol treatment.